2022 Winter Olympics: New events

 In October 2016, the International Ski Federation (FIS) announced plans to begin permitting women's competitions in Nordic combined, to contest the discipline at the Olympic level for the first time in Beijing.
-In November 2017, a further three events were put forward by the FIS for possible Olympic inclusion: a ski jumping mixed team competition and men's and women's big air in freestyle skiing.
-At their May 2018 Congress at the Costa Navarino resort in Messenia, Greece, the FIS submitted several additional events for consideration, including a proposal to make telemark skiing an Olympic discipline for the first time in Beijing, with proposed competitions to include the men's and women's parallel sprint and a mixed team parallel sprint.
-The Congress also approved to submit the aerials mixed team event, and several new snowboarding events: the men and women's snowboard cross team event; a mixed team alpine parallel event; the men's and women's parallel special slalom; and a mixed team parallel special slalom event.
+In November 2017, three more events were put forward by the FIS for possible Olympic inclusion: a ski jumping mixed-team competition and men's and women's big air in freestyle skiing.
+At their May 2018 Congress at the Costa Navarino resort in Messenia, Greece, the FIS submitted several additional events for consideration, including a proposal to make telemark skiing an Olympic discipline for the first time in Beijing, with proposed competitions to include the men's and women's parallel sprint and a mixed-team parallel sprint.
+The Congress also approved to submit the aerials mixed-team event, and several new snowboarding events: the men and women's snowboard cross team event; a mixed-team alpine parallel event; the men's and women's parallel special slalom; and a mixed-team parallel special slalom event.
 The individual parallel special slalom events were featured at the 2014 Winter Olympics in Sochi, Russia, but were dropped from the Olympic program in 2018 to make way for the snowboarding big air competitions.

 The International Luge Federation (FIL) proposed the addition of six new events, including natural track luge (men's and women's singles), a women's doubles competition on the artificial track, and sprint events (men, women, and doubles) on the artificial track.

-The International Skating Union (ISU) continued to campaign for the addition of synchronised skating as a new event within the discipline of figure skating.
-The ISU also proposed a new mixed team event in short track speed skating.
+The International Skating Union (ISU) continued to campaign for the addition of synchronized skating as a new event within the discipline of figure skating.
+The ISU also proposed a new mixed-team event in short track speed skating.

 In biathlon, a single mixed relay was proposed by the International Biathlon Union (IBU) to complement the four-person mixed relay that featured at the 2018 Winter Olympics.
 Also, the International Bobsleigh and Skeleton Federation (IBSF) proposed a new team event, but there was no plan to introduce a four-woman bobsleigh event despite the recommendation from the federation's executive board to propose such an event in the interests of gender equality.

-In July 2018, the IOC announced changes to the program for the 2022 Winter Olympics as part of a goal to increase the participation of women, and appeal to younger audiences.
-Seven new medal events were added (expanding the total program to 109 events), including men's and women's big air freestyle, women's monobob, mixed team competitions in freestyle skiing aerials, ski jumping, and snowboard cross, and the mixed relay in short track speed skating.
-Women's Nordic combined was not added; Nordic combined remains the only Winter Olympic sport only contested by men.
+In July 2018, the IOC announced changes to the program for the 2022 Winter Olympics as part of a goal to increase women's participation and appeal to younger audiences.
+Seven new medal events were added (expanding the total program to 109 events), including men's and women's big air freestyle, women's monobob, mixed-team competitions in freestyle skiing aerials, ski jumping, and snowboard cross, and the mixed relay in short track speed skating.
+Women's Nordic combined was not added; Nordic combined remained the only Winter Olympic sport only contested by men.